kean/articles/2021-03-15-pulse-store.markdown

 </video>
 </div>

 Registering your custom document type and *extension* is straightforward: you can follow the [official sample](https://developer.apple.com/documentation/uikit/view_controllers/building_a_document_browser_app_for_custom_file_formats).
-The problem is, only files can have extensions, directories can not.
-And [Pulse](https://github.com/kean/Pulse) store is a directory: it has a manifest (`.json`), a database (`.sqlite`), and a directory with blobs.
+The problem is, you can't just slap any extension[^4] on a directory to turn it into a file, and [Pulse](https://github.com/kean/Pulse) store is a directory containing:

+[^4]: Unless it's a [special](https://developer.apple.com/library/archive/documentation/CoreFoundation/Conceptual/CFBundles/DocumentPackages/DocumentPackages.html) extension of a document type registered to be a package, will talk about it later in the post.

+- Manifest (`.json`)
+- Database (`.sqlite`)
+- Directory with blobs

 <img width="500px" class="NewScreenshot" src="{{ site.url }}/images/posts/pulse-store/01.png">

 Now, how do you turn a directory into a file?
 Science!

-The real answer is: **zip archives**.
-There are, however, other options and the choice largely depends on your requirements.
-In this post, I want to share the thought process behind going with zip for *my use case* and share some of the implementation details.
+One of the potential answers is **ZIP archives**.
+ZIP archives?
+What's so interesting about ZIP archives?
+They appear entirely ordinary but have some characteristics that make them a common choice for some document formats.
+There are, of course, other options, and the choice largely depends on your requirements.
+In this post, I want to share the thought process behind going with ZIP for my **specific use case** and share some of the implementation details.

+## Use Case

+What's the use case?
+[Pulse](https://github.com/kean/Pulse) is a logging system.
+While running, it stores all of its files in a plain directory (optimized for writing).
+I primarily care about small write performance in this case.
+But when you are done logging and want to share or archive the logs, I wanted it to create a document that will appear as a single file with a custom extension to be easily shared and opened on another machine.
+In this scenario, I care about space efficiency, but not about incremental updates or atomic writes.

 ## Apple Document Types

 ### Archives (.pages)

-[Pages](https://www.apple.com/pages/) files are zip archives.
+[Pages](https://www.apple.com/pages/) files are ZIP archives[^6].
 You can change the extension to `.pages` to unarchive it (or use `unzip` from Terminal).

+[^6]: Turns out, if your document is 500 MB or larger, you [might be asked](https://support.apple.com/en-us/HT202887) to save your document, spreadsheet, or presentation as a package.

 <img width="500px" class="NewScreenshot" src="{{ site.url }}/images/posts/pulse-store/02.png">

 When you open a document, Pages unarchives it and puts it in memory.
 Archiving a Pages document makes a lot of sense as it saves a bit of space.

-You can think of a zip archive as a key/value storage, optimized for the case of write-once/read-many and a relatively small number of distinct keys.
-Zip is easy to use, it's ubiquitous and fast.
+You can think of a ZIP archive as a key/value storage, optimized for the case of write-once/read-many and a relatively small number of distinct keys.
+ZIP is easy to use, it's ubiquitous and fast.

-One of the main _disadvantages_ of zip, or other binary formats, is its content is inaccessible making it impossible to use with source control.
+One of the main _disadvantages_ of ZIP, or other binary formats, is its content is inaccessible making it impossible to use with source control.

-### Packages (.pbxproj, .app)
+### Packages (.pbxproj) and Bundles (.app)

 Xcode project files also consist of multiple files, but they are not archives.